NAREE's Annual Real Estate Journalism Conference

 NAREE Heads to Austin June 26-29, 2019 for its 53rd Annual Real Estate Journalism Conference

-Check for Agenda Updates here on www.naree.org • Schedule subject to change - Note: not all NAREE functions are on the same floor; check below for exceptions.
+Check for Agenda Updates here on www.naree.org • Schedule subject to change - Note: not all NAREE functions are on the second floor; check below for exceptions.

 Hyatt Regency Austin Hotel

 7:30 AM - 5:00 PM Green Room - Speaker Ready Room • Wed - Fri - (closes at 2:45 PM on Friday) Texas Ballroom 6, Second floor

 8:00 AM - 6:00 PM Java Café (NAREE’s Press Room with coffee) • Wed - Fri - Texas Ballroom 5, Second floor.